 Editing by M. Arun Ponraj, video editor, animator and cinematographer.

-Camera by Roy Benadict Naveen, photographer, cinematographer and short filmmaker.
+Camera by Roy Benadict Naveen, photographer, cinematographer and filmmaker.